ibadetazemi/-Tableau-Project/README.md

 Why Airbnb ?

-Airbnb is a leading website where people can book beds, rooms, apartments, homes etc. all around the world.
-It provides a platform for the people to rent out their places at their convenience without involving complex channels or doing major investments.
-Users can also find a place to stay at much competitive prices as compared to hotels.
-Through Airbnb, people can find place to stay even in the areas where the likelihood of having hotels is very less.
-Many a times, even people prefer to stay in local settings, with local people.

-Airbnb Statistics • Over 4 million listings worldwide • 150 million users in 191 countries • Worldwide value is $32 billion • Global growth rate since 2009 - 153% • Estimated revenue by 2020 - $8.5 billion
+Airbnb is a leading website that helps people(hosts) to make a profit by putting their place online for rent.
+It also allows people(users) to rent a place for accommodation.
+People can book beds, rooms, apartments, homes etc. all around the world.

 Data Cleaning: